StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 If you are using some cache system, try to purge the cache or ask your hosting provider to do it.
 Also, try to reload the ATUM pages with CTRL + F5 (Windows) or CMD + R (MacOs) to clear your browser cache.

-#####The plugin won't work < PHP 5.6
+#####The plugin won't work < PHP 7.4

-We are very sorry, but the current version of the plugin needs PHP 5.6+.
-Our team has tested it on PHP7 that is recommended by WordPress.
-Please, see the link here https://wordpress.org/about/requirements/
+We are very sorry: the current version of the plugin needs PHP 7.4+.
+Our team has tested it on PHP8 that WordPress recommends.
+Please see the link here https://wordpress.org/about/requirements/

-We do not plan any support for older PHP and version 5.6 is the minimum.
+We do not plan any support for older PHP, and version 7.4 is the minimum.

 ## Changelog

+---

+`1.9.50`

+*2025-08-28*

+**Features**

+* Allow some HTML tags on titles when exporting POs to PDF.
+* Add suppliers params to the PO API list query.
+* Added a new filter to set the default qty used when adding products to ATUM Orders.

+**Changes**

+* Ask the users to uninstall a trial before activating a full version license.
+* Refactoring.
+* Remove the twigg templates for language dropdowns.
+* Ensure the WPML lang is saved if it's set.
+* Exclude empty "element_id" when searching for translations.
+* Updated JS dependencies.

+**Fixes**

+* Fixed full export dumps.
+* Prevent issues if, for some reason, a hook is called multiple times and the item does not exist anymore.
+* Fixed API error when creating a PO and the COGS feature is enabled.
+* Fixed default qty added to PO items when the stock decimals value is enabled and the step decimals value is 0.

 ---